How Can I Become a Certified Medical Interpreter?

 Are you fluent in English and another language?
 Check out our online Medical Interpreter Training to become a healthcare interpreter!

-Related: University Language Services
+Related: Training at Language Services

 Where to Get Training